 Approaches to learning.
 This scale measured behaviors that affect children's ability to benefit from the learning environment.
 Teachers rated children's attentiveness, task persistence, eagerness to learn, learning independence, flexibility, and organization (adapted from Gresham & Elliott, 1990a).
 Parents rated how often children showed eagerness to learn, interest in a variety of things, creativity, persistence, concentration, and responsibility (adapted from Gresham & Elliott, 1990a).
 All items were rated on a 1 to 4 scale from "never" to "very often".
 The scales were similar across the ECLS-K studies, though teachers answered one extra item.

-Because the self-control and approaches to learning scales are comparable in the ECLS-K studies, we can examine trends in self-regulatory gaps at kindergarten entry.
-Nonetheless, since they come from teacher and parent reports, these scales are not standardized in the way that task-based measures are.
-Thus, we interpret the trends based on these measures with caution.
+Because the self-control and approaches to learning measures are comparable in the ECLS-K studies, we can examine trends in self-regulatory gaps at kindergarten entry.